Greyyy-HJC/fthmc_2d_u1/log.md

 - Further evaluation: Trained the three best models (simple, rsat, stable, lite) on L=32 lattice at β=6.0 for 64 epochs
 - Final testing: Evaluated models trained at β=2.0 and β=6.0 on larger L=64 lattice at β=7.0 to assess generalization capabilities

-- Now I prefer the model "lite"
+- The loss on L32 is not totally consistent with the performance on L64 b7
+-

 ### Tuning hyperparams